AIDS in America

 Magic Johnson

-Erving “Magic” Johnson deserves an honorable mention.
-Because he has done more than anyone to raise public awareness about HIV/AIDS.
+Erving “Magic” Johnson deserves an honorable mention for doing more than anyone to raise awareness about HIV/AIDS.

-Johnson has also become the poster boy for showing how fulfilling life can still be for someone living with this deadly virus.
-This year marks his 29th living and thriving with HIV.
+He’s become the poster boy for showing how fulfilling life can be even while living with this virus.
+This year marks 29 years of him thriving with HIV.

 Keep hope alive…